signalfx/lambda-ruby/README.md

 require 'lambda/tracing'
 ```

-To use the wrapper, the original `handler` can be wrapped as a separate handler:
+To use the wrapper, the original `handler` can be wrapped in a block:

 ```ruby
 def wrapping_handler(event:, context:)